AlexKitov/datasciencecoursera/Reproducible Research/PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-The code calculates the avedarage steps per day, plots the steps with respect to the intervals and finds out the interval with maximum average steps.
+The code calculates the average steps per day, plots the steps with respect to the intervals and finds out the interval with maximum average steps.

 ```r